andyml123/andyml123.github.io/imagetest.md

 <h2>What to Say in a Get Well Card</h2>
 <p>
 Not being confident about writing a get well message is common.
-You may be unsure of the best words to use or having trouble expressing exactly what the ill friend or loved one mesns to you.
+You may be unsure of the best words to use or having trouble expressing exactly what the ill friend or loved one means to you.
 </p>
 <ul class="heart">
 <li></li>